openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 -A OVN-KUBE-EXTERNALIP -d 192.168.122.254/32 -p tcp -m tcp --dport 80 -j DNAT --to-destination 10.43.252.173:80 ...
 ```

+Since ovnk picks up every element in `.status.loadBalancer.ingress` to create
+iptable rules, duplicates are ignored.
+Their rules already exist.
+However, for
+clarity reasons MicroShift should keep this list unique so that admins/users
+are not confused by it.
+MicroShift will not trigger warnings or errors if there
+are duplicate entries from the configuration (these include explicit duplicates
+or referring to the same IP in different ways, such as by their hostnames or
+interfaces).

 #### Firewalling ports
 Using LoadBalancer service will create special iptables rules with more